-- 90. The Manawatū District Plan contains objectives, policies and rules in relation to financial contributions at: - Section 7 'Financial Contributions'; and - Rule D Financial Contributions'. - 91.
+- 91. The Manawatū District Plan contains objectives, policies and rules in relation to financial contributions at: - Section 7 'Financial Contributions'; and - Rule D Financial Contributions'. - 92.
 Development contributions under the LGA02 and financial contributions under the RMA91 can both be used to fund growth related infrastructure.
-The Council can elect to use neither, one, or both contributions.
-However, a development contribution cannot be required by Council if a financial contribution has already been required from the development for the same purpose. - 92.
-Development contributions under the LGA02 are used to fund planned and budgeted capital expenditure related to growth for the activities and assets listed in the development contributions schedule of assets in this Policy (Schedules 2 and 3). - 93.
+For any one development, the Council can elect to use neither, one, or both types of contributions.
+However, only one type of contribution can be used for each purpose a development contribution cannot be required by Council if a financial contribution has already been required from the development for the same purpose (and vice versa). - 93.
+Development contributions under the LGA02 are used to fund planned and budgeted capital expenditure related to growth for the activities and assets listed in the development contributions schedule of assets in this Policy (Schedules 2 and 3). - 94.
 Financial contributions are intended to address the effects of subdivision and development in the District, and are a means of achieving the District Plan's objectives and the sustainable management purpose of the RMA91.
 They generally address direct impacts of a particular development, and can be as a condition of resource consent under the RMA91 for the purposes listed in Rule D of the District Plan.
 Rule D provides that financial contributions may be taken for: - a.
 Reserve contributions - b.
 Utility sites for infrastructure - c.
 Provision of roads and pedestrian accessways - d.
 Upgrading and/or widening existing roads (including formed and unformed legal roads) - e.
 Water, sewer and stormwater capital contributions - f.
-Water, sewer and stormwater reticulation within the development and also for extending reticulation to service the development. - 94.
-Nothing in this policy will prevent the Council from requiring the provision of works and services as part of conditions of a resource consent granted under the District Plan, where those works and services are required, not exclusively, internal to or adjacent to the boundaries of the development site required to service that development, to connect it to existing infrastructural services and to avoid, remedy or mitigate the environmental effects of the development. - 95.
+Water, sewer and stormwater reticulation within the development and also for extending reticulation to service the development. - 95.
+Nothing in this policy will prevent the Council from requiring the provision of works and services as part of conditions of a resource consent issued under the District Plan, where those works and services are required, not exclusively, internal to or adjacent to the boundaries of the development site required to service that development, to connect it to existing infrastructural services and to avoid, remedy or mitigate the environmental effects of the development. - 96.
 Where financial contributions have been required, the Council will not levy a development contribution for that same purpose, as required by section 200(1)(a) of the LGA02.